Axel Zemborain | AIA

 In addition to these projects, Mr. Zemborain was senior designer for the Adrienne Arsht Center for the Performing Arts, which comprises a ballet opera house, a concert hall and an outdoor plaza in Miami.
 He was also project manager for the Tokyo American Club, a building for Tokyo’s oldest Western-style private club, which includes dining, recreation and business spaces.

-Other commissions on which Mr. Zemborain participated include the Owens-Corning World Headquarters in Toledo, Ohio; the North Terminal at Reagan National Airport in Washington, D.C.; the Victor Yacktman Children’s Pavilion at Lutheran General Health System in Park Ridge, Illinois; and the Coca-Cola Headquarters and Residencial del Bosque buildings in Mexico City.
+Other projects on which he has worked include the Roberts Center for Pediatric Research, a medical research building for The Children’s Hospital of Philadelphia; the North Terminal at Reagan National Airport in Washington, D.C.; and the Victor Yacktman Children's Pavilion at Lutheran General Health System in Park Ridge, Illinois.

-Mr. Zemborain has been a speaker at numerous international conferences including Tendances dans la construction de façades at École Polytechnique Fédérale de Lausanne, Switzerland, and Challenging Glass 3 at TU Delft in the Netherlands.
-He received a Diploma of Architecture from the Universidad de Buenos Aires, Argentina, and a Master of Architecture from Cornell University.
+Mr. Zemborain has been a speaker at numerous international conferences.
+He received a Diploma of Architecture from Universidad de Buenos Aires, Argentina, and a Master of Architecture from Cornell University.